metaltoad/salesforcewebform/README.txt

 Description:
 ------------
-This module extends the webform module to easily allow submitting a webform to SalesForce.com.
-It utilizes the SalesForce API, which must be downloaded separately from the module.
-It can be downloaded freely from http://wiki.apexdevnet.com/index.php/Web_Services_API#PHP under the 'Toolkit' listing.
+This module extends the webform module to easily allow submitting a webform to Salesforce.com.
+It utilizes the Salesforce API, which must be downloaded separately from the module.
+In order to use the Salesforce API, your Salesforce installation must be either the Enterprise, Ultimate, or Developer editions.

+The Salesforce API Toolkit can be downloaded freely from http://wiki.apexdevnet.com/index.php/Web_Services_API#PHP under the 'Toolkit' listing.
 Make sure you follow the instructions on the project page or the INSTALL.TXT file very closely to make sure the API is installed correctly.

-The SalesForce Webform module does require PHP with SOAP enabled.
-It currently only supports the 2.x branch of Webform.
+The Salesforce Webform module does require PHP with SOAP enabled.
+The 2.x branch of the Salesforce Webform module only supports Webform's 3.x branch.
+If you are looking to use Salesforce Webform with the Webform's 2.x branch, please download and install Salesforce Webform's 1.x version.

 If you are having issues with blank screens or errors on form submissions, as a first troubleshooting step, make sure you have entered the correct